Brother Power the Geek

 Brother Power the Geek is a comic book character created in the late 1960s for DC Comics by Joe Simon.
 He first appeared in Brother Power the Geek #1 (October 1968).

-The concept behind Brother Power was derived heavily from Mary Shelley's Frankenstein right down to reanimation with the use of lightning.
+The concept behind Brother Power was derived heavily from Mary Shelley's Frankenstein.
 At the same time, Simon was also attempting to capture the sort of "wandering outcast philosopher" characterization that made Marvel Comics' Silver Surfer a cult hit among the college student readers of the period.

 According to Scott Shaw, the character was originally supposed to be called The Freak, but was renamed to The Geek due to concerns by DC Comics management over the possible drug reference "freak" implied at the time.

+The original series lasted only two issues.